winston6800/pricetime/spec.md

 - **Display**: Shows when task history is expanded, collapses with history
 - **Data aggregation**: Automatically groups tasks by selected timeframe, calculates totals and averages

+### Open Loops (Distractions)
+- **Placement**: At the bottom, after Task History and Progress Dashboard (secondary feature, less prominent)
+- **Default state**: Collapsed/minimized by default to minimize distractions
+- Minimizable section to track distractions
+- Add loop: textarea (auto-expands), adds to list
+- Each loop has: name, timer, cost ($1000/hr default), play/pause button
+- Only one loop active at a time (pauses main task when active)
+- Checkbox removes loop from list

 ---

 ## User Flows